grtjn/ml-github-api/README.md

 ## Usage

 The usage of this library is shown below with a working code example.
-Note that running below code could take a few minutes, and does inserts into your database:
+Note that running below code could take a minute or 10, and does inserts into your database:

 ```xquery
 xquery version "1.0-ml";